GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 <img src="{{ site.baseurl }}/assets/images/posts/2/CurveTarget.gif" class="wrap-left">

-The final point in our Bezier curve is determined with a direction and angle for the building curve.
-We'll place the point on a hemisphere with radius equal to the building height --- the angle will determine how close the building is to the equator of the hemisphere, and the direction will determine which way it points outwards.
+The final point in our Bezier curve is determined with a direction and angle.
+We'll place $$P_3$$ on a hemisphere with a radius equal to the building height --- the angle will determine how close the building is to the equator of the hemisphere, and the direction will determine which way it points outwards.

 This approach guarantees that when the angle is zero, the building retains its original form.
 As the angle increases, the building is deformed more until the top of the building is touching the floor.
 Additionally, by choosing $$P_2$$ to be closer to the top of the building, we get a larger arc, and closer to the floor gives a flatter curve.

 Finally, we're ready to start writing our shader.

 ## Writing the shader

 We'll write a surface shader with a custom vertex program that deforms the mesh.
-Our deformation will work in object space and will make some assumptions about the mesh that we're deforming --- namely, that it's origin is at the base of the mesh and centered.
+Our deformation will work in object space and will make some assumptions about the mesh that we're deforming --- namely, that its origin is at the base of the mesh and that we want to bend around the up-axis.

 ### Implementation